Southwest LRT project impacts and mitigation measures

 The Metropolitan Council tracks the implementation of mitigation measures to ensure compliance with the project's Section 106 Memorandum of Agreement (MOA).
 More in formation about Section 106 MOA implementation

 Potential noise and vibration impacts were evaluated in the Environmental Impact Statement process, including measures to mitigate noise and vibration impacts where necessary.
 More information about potential noise and vibration impacts

 Studies of freight rail, water resources, and vegetation

 In response to local concerns, the Southwest LRT Project initiated new studies of freight rail options, water resources, and landscaping in December 2013.
 More information about the 2013 studies

 Freight rail corridor protection

 Information on a proposed corridor protection barrier in Minneapolis.

 Environmental studies and other documents prepared by Hennepin County, including the Alternatives Analysis and the Rail Feasibility Study, are available on the Southwest LRT Community Works site.

-Web document accessibility
+Notes about document accessibility

 Many of the PDFs on our website are structured to be read properly by screenreaders and downloaded as text files.
 Download the latest version of Adobe Reader for best results.
 For more information,consult our web accessibility resources.
 If you are unable to read a PDF document or save a text version successfully, email the Southwest LRT Project Office to request the information in an alternate format.